Mishti92/writing-from-the-void/content/daily pages/feb 2025 and before/updates - 23 feb.md

-1. saturday 1st, [chai date](https://lu.ma/lo3zwyrp) ; capped at 10 ;
+1. saturday 1st, [chai date](https://lu.ma/lo3zwyrp) ; capped at 10. let's chat about life, moving freely, business, creativity, existential crisis and all things love. i don't do one-on-one chai dates yet so this is an affordable and the only way to hire my brain for whatever is taking up your mind space

-biweekly at 2 different times ;
+future plan: bimonthly at 2 different times to accomodate different time zones.

-*only register if you can make it live to the call so you are taking someone else's spot. recording will be sent everyone in la casa*
+*only register if you can make it live to the call so you are not taking someone else's spot. recording will be sent everyone in la casa*

 2. put together a blog/digital journal in less than 24 hours - [shae's journal](https://shaesjournal.xyz/)